 The weather around this time of the year can be damp, drab and generally gloomy even sometimes depressing!
-Us photographers are constantly weather watching and normally admiring stunning sunrises & sunsets as we drive to and from work cussing that we have missed a prime photo opportunity.
+Us photographers are constantly weather watching and occasionally admiring sunrises & sunsets as we drive to and from work disappointed that we have missed a prime photo opportunity.

-I have a small book next to my computer at home for notes with months of the year on 12 of the pages, every time I go out walking and visit a new location I work out what is the best time of year to shoot that location, so that I can return one day regardless of the conditions.
+I have a small book next to my computer at home for notes with months of the year on 12 separate pages, every time I go out walking and visit a new location I work out what is the best time of year to shoot that said location so that I can return one day in the right conditions.

 Typical things that I take note of:

 - Sunrise & Sunset Times